Echozqn/igniter/README.md

 ~~~

 #### Profiling model parameters:
+We profiling the model parameters of 4 models: **AlexNet, VGG-19, ResNet-50 and SSD**.
 ~~~bash
 python3 getDataSize.py # Getting the input and output size of different models.
 # Computing the kernel of different models.